chinvib66/samwatch/README.md

 # samwatch

+> Forked from mxitgo/samwatch.git to support .ts file change

 samwatch is a tool based in nodemon that helps you monitor and transport your changes from your source tree structure to the .sam-build tree structure while developing with AWS SAM.

 samwatch detects changes in your source files, and if the current changed file already exists inside the .sam-build tree structure, it makes a copy of it in the corresponding .sam-build location, keeping your source and .sam-build folders in sync.